The following is a Q&A with Dr. Juli K. Dixon, an author of HMH's Into Math and an expert in mathematics teaching and learning.

 What is productive perseverance, and why does it matter in mathematics classrooms?

-Productive perseverance is all about the student, but the teacher facilitates students to engage in productive perseverance.
+Productive perseverance (sometimes referred to as productive struggle) is all about the student, but the teacher facilitates students to engage in productive perseverance.
 It looks like a teacher using important tasks with students and students having the opportunity to do the sense-making of those tasks before the teacher tells the students how to think.
 It sounds like students talking, because students are developing this feeling in themselves that they can do math because they're engaging in mathematics.
 They're reasoning about mathematics.
 They're talking about mathematics.
 What it feels like for that teacher is wonderful; it's a win, my students are reasoning, they're doing the sense-making they're pushing through.
 What it feels like for the students is accessible, meaningful.
 The students develop this “Yes I can” attitude because they've worked through a difficult task and come out the other side, with the scaffolding provided by the teacher just-in-time.
 And that's an important part of scaffolding.